Flipper (1963 film): Production

 Co-creator Ricou Browning said that he originally conceived the story after seeing his children intently watching the TV series Lassie, which inspired Browning to create a similar story with a dolphin in place of the dog.
 After he sent the story to his friend, producer Ivan Tors, Tors expressed interest in making it into a film.

 Filmed in color in 1962 and released in 1963, Flipper has several underwater sequences, along with scenes of the trained dolphin performing stunts.
-Flipper was actually Mitzie (1958–1972), a female trained at the Santini Porpoise School (later the Dolphin Research Center) by Milton and Virginia Santini, who are credited in the film.
-Mitzie is buried at the Dolphin Research Center, where her grave is the first stop on the center's public tours.
+Flipper was actually Mitzi (1958–1972), a female trained at the Santini Porpoise School (later the Dolphin Research Center) by Milton and Virginia Santini, who are credited in the film.
+Mitzi is buried at the Dolphin Research Center.